Career Definition for Customer Service Professionals

 Computer Support Specialist

 Depending on the position, training ranges from postsecondary courses to a bachelor's degree for these specialists, who assist people in the use of computers.
-According to the BLS, the annual median wage for this profession in 2015 was $48,620, and a faster-than-average employment growth of 12% was projected from 2014 through 2024.
+According to the BLS, the annual median wage for computer user support specialists in 2018 was $50,980.
+A faster-than-average employment growth of 11% was projected from 2016 through 2026.

 Retail Sales Worker

 Jobs selling retail merchandise to customers, helping them with locating products, and taking their payments for products may be secured even before earning a high school diploma.
-The BLS forecasts fast-as-average employment growth of 7% for these positions from 2014 to 2024, and it revealed their annual median salary as $21,780 in 2015.
+The BLS forecasts slower-than-average employment growth of 2% for these positions from 2016 to 2026, and it revealed their annual median salary as $24,200 in 2018.